 Sayings about St. Martin’s Day abound.
 And not surprisingly, many of them center around weather and agriculture.
 Like this one that predicts winter weather based on whether or not, on San Martino, people could get out to cut wood:

-“If St. Martin’s Day brings fine weather and folks can go out to chop their wood, winter will be cold.
-But if bad weather keeps them inside and from getting their wood supply, winter be mild.”
+“If St. Martin’s brings fine weather winter will be cold, so get out and chop your wood.
+But if bad weather keeps you in from getting wood, winter be mild.”